Leverett House: History

+The House's leadership in the mid- to late-2010s proved fraught and controversial.
+During Farrell's and Ferreras' time as Faculty Deans, they began initiatives to bring to the House an appreciation of art and nature.
+Tapping into their personal interests and areas of expertise, the Deans invited Brazilian artist Oscar Araripe to exhibit his works and began hosting nature walks for students.
+However, many students perceived these events as infrequent, unappealing, and inadequate; as a result, they received criticism for their perceived refusal to address student concerns and a perceived lack of dedication to the house.
+This, accompanied by their abandonment of the long-cherished house traditions established by the Georgis, led to a contentious house atmosphere.
 Farrell and Ferreras announced their departure following the 2022 academic year.
+This period coincided with the tenure of the similarly-controversial Bilal A. Malik's tenure as Resident Dean.
+Due to ongoing dissatisfaction with Malik's lack of attentiveness towards student needs and concerns, his selective enforcement of House rules against students and tutors, and his perceived spirit of animosity towards undergraduate students, Malik ultimately departed early in the Fall Semester of 2019 under the pretext of living closer to his family.

-Eileen Reynolds and Daniel Deschler currently lead the house as interim deans until their appointment as permanent faculty deans on July 1, 2023.
+Eileen Reynolds and Daniel Deschler currently lead the house as faculty deans.

-People
+Notable alumni

-Notable alumni of Leverett House include Aga Khan IV, Colin Jost, Timothy Crouse, Andrew Glaze, Al Jean, Alexander Keyssar, Anthony Lake, Steven Levitt, Jeremy Lin, Saul Perlmutter, Mike Reiss, Chief Justice John G. Roberts, Sydney Schanberg, Pete Seeger, Laurence Tribe, John Weidman, Cornel West, and Pete Buttigieg.
-Yo-Yo Ma was a music tutor for the house.
-Archibald MacLeish, Perry Miller, and Lillian Hellman lived on the top of F-Tower.
-Secretary of Education Arne Duncan and Secretary of Housing and Urban Development Shaun Donovan, both cabinet officials in the Obama Administration, also resided in Leverett during their times at Harvard.
+Other notable alumni of Leverett House include Timothy Crouse, Andrew Glaze, Alexander Keyssar, Anthony Lake, Saul Perlmutter, Mike Reiss, Sydney Schanberg, Pete Seeger, John Weidman, Archibald MacLeish, Perry Miller, Lillian Hellman, Arne Duncan, and Shaun Donovan.
+Yo-Yo Ma, who lived in Currier House as undergraduate, was a music tutor for the house.

 House symbols

 The House Shield is a derivative of the ancient Leverett family crest depicting three hares rampant with an inverted chevron.
 The family name is derived from the word "leveret" (with one "t"), which means young hare; family tradition has it that the earliest recorded family members were keepers of ferrets, which were trained to chase rabbits from their burrows.
 The official house colors are black and yellow, appearing on the earliest House paraphernalia that can be found.
 However, the combinations of black and red as well as green and yellow are often used.
 Annual T-shirt designs usually feature some combination of those four colors.
 Leverett House has a sister house at Yale, Timothy Dwight College.